The Meaning of Each Tarot Card: Symbols and Meanings

 2. What is the structure of a Tarot deck?

-3. What is the significance of the Major Arcana in Tarot?
+3. What is the significance of the Major Arcana in tarot?

 5. What themes do the Minor Arcana cards cover?

-Unveiling the Structure of Tarot
+Understanding the structure of how Tarot works

-The Tarot deck consists of 78 cards, split into two main sections, equally as important as each other but in super different ways: the Major Arcana and the Minor Arcana.
+A traditional Tarot deck consists of 78 cards, split into two main sections, equally as important as each other but in super different ways: the Major Arcana and the Minor Arcana.

 The Major Arcana